pickr02/cumbria-moths/core/docs/docs-initial-steps.md

 ## A note on GitHub and Git vocabulary
 GitHub is an online platform built around Git and uses the vocabulary of Git.
 We will inevitably need to use some of this vocabulary.
 These terms will be explained as they are introduced below.

-(You should only need to use the online GitHub interface you do everything described here.
+(You should only need to use the online GitHub interface to do everything described here.
 But for those that know, or are prepared to learn, the Git command line interface, it can make things easier when configuring your website, particularly if you have a very large number of taxa in your project.)

 ## Forking the BRC atlas repo
-The first taks is to 'fork' the BRC configurable atlas 'repo'.
+The first task is to 'fork' the BRC configurable atlas 'repo'.
 The term 'repo' is short-hand for 'repository' which you can think of as a place that holds all the digital resources related to a project - in this case the configurable atlas project.
-To 'fork' a GitHub repo copies it to your own GitHub account.
+When you 'fork' a GitHub repo, you copy it to your own GitHub account.
 But it is a smart copy - GitHub retains and manages the link between the original and your forked copy and provides tools to help you keep them in line.

 First go to the BRC repo for the atlas project here: https://github.com/BiologicalRecordsCentre/brevi-atlas-test.